MR

 Share on FacebookShare on Twitter

-The Old Age Security (OAS) pension is one of the federal government’s government benefits administered to Canadian seniors.
+The Old Age Security in Canada is a monthly payment received by eligible Canadians who are 65 and older.
+It is one of the federal government’s benefits administered to Canadian seniors.

 What is Old Age Security Pension?

-The Old Age Security (OAS) pension is a federal government benefit administered monthly by the Canada Revenue Agency to seniors aged 65 and above.
+The Old Age Security (OAS) pension is a federal government benefit administered monthly by the Canada Revenue Agency (CRA) to most Canadian seniors aged 65 and above.
+It is administered by the Federal Department of Employment and Social Development Canada through Service Canada.

-Who is Eligible for an Old Age Security Pension in Canada?
+Who is Eligible for an OAS Pension in Canada?

-While the Old Age Security pension is available to all Canadian seniors, not every senior is eligible for it due to the following requirements:
+While the Old Age Security pension is available to all Canadian seniors, only those who meet the following requirements can receive the OAS pension.
+To be eligible, you must:

 • Reach 65 years old or above